All media can be used to help people learn. But before jumping straight into video production, consider audio.

 This is not the news.
 Pick one thing.
 Spend all your time talking about that one thing.
 Explain what it is.
 Explain why it is important.
 Give multiple examples of that one thing in action.

 Time is precious.
 Don’t waste that time with too much chit-chat.
 Don’t talk about the weather or the ballgame.
-Stay focused on what the learner needs to learn.
+Instead, stay focused on what the learner needs to learn.

 Don’t be boring